 This provider will not act as a 3(16) ERISA administrative fiduciary, meaning that they do not take on the legal liability for signing the Form 5500 for the Department of Labor and ensuring that the fund is perfectly administered.
 This liability will stay with the plan sponsor, and specifically the individual signing the governmental paperwork.

-Betterment 401(k) Payroll Integrations and Connections
+Betterment 401(k) Payroll Integrations

 - Intuit Online Payroll

 Not all providers offer payroll integration.
 Payroll integration is important because administering a 401(k) can be very manual, time consuming and error prone in a fast growing business.
 As the plan sponsor (the company sponsoring/offering the retirement plan), you are responsible for making sure that when employees make changes in payroll they are reflected in the 401(k).
 For example, if an employee reduces their savings rate from 10% to 6%, or if they get a raise, the person running the plan is legally required to make sure that the correct amount of money is taken out of the employee’s paycheck and deposited into their retirement account.
 There can be large penalties for getting this wrong, so this is a feature that works right out of the box for this vendor.